AhmedTharwat-AT/the-wild-oasis/README.md

 > ### Tools and features used

-* Supabase cloud database - this project data for guests , cabins , users and bookings were managed using Supabase cloud database , and it provide us with RLS policies that grants access to database and storage only to authorized users .
+* Supabase cloud database - project data for guests , cabins , users and bookings were managed using Supabase cloud sql database . it provided me with RLS policies that grants access to database and storage only to authorized users .

 * Darkmode - a feature that no website or app should not implement that enhance the user experience .